faamir/amirfarzad/index.md

 ---
 ## About

-A Machine/Deep Learning enthusiast and researcher for anomaly detection and classification.
+<p>A Machine/Deep Learning enthusiast and researcher for anomaly detection and classification.

-Actively try to keep up to date and learn new approaches in this field.<br>
+Actively try to keep up to date and learn new approaches in this field.</p>

-I am currently a PhD Student at University of Victoria.
+<p>I am currently a PhD Student at University of Victoria.

-I have a Master in Computer Engineering-Artificial intelligence.
+I have a Master in Computer Engineering-Artificial intelligence.</p>

 ## Contact